 Year over year, overall incident volume is down.
-About half the decrease comes from changes in officer proactivity designed to decrease enforcement encounters, particularly around traffic stops.
+But as the previous table shows, about half the decrease came from changes in officer proactivity-i.e., from asking officers to do less proactive work, rather than because of fewer calls from the public.
+In particular, the BPD sought to diminish the number of enforcement encounters, specifically around traffic stops.